top of page

 In 2002, I was diagnosed with a neurological disease, HSP (Hereditary Spastic Paraplegia).
 Over a decade, I went from walking unsteadily to being a full-time wheelchair user.

-My experience of being disabled and an actor is that there is a blank space around me – I am largely invisible in my everyday life, and also, unfortunately, within my chosen profession.
+My experience of being disabled and an actor is that there is a blank space around me – I am largely invisible in my everyday life, and also, unfortunately, within my chosen profession - until recently.

 It is a misconception that if a person is disabled, they have less intelligence, talent or desire to participate meaningfully in the acting profession.
 Talent and dedication do not discriminate.

 But Australia is at a tipping point.
-At last, there is a conversation happening about disability in the arts.
+At last, there are many conversations happening about disability in the arts.
 At last, Equity has formed a committee devoted to Disability as well as Diversity.
 And the achievements within the Australian Disability/Arts community are being acclaimed, in the case of Back to Back Theatre and the Other Film Festival, internationally.

 Given that 20% of Australians live with some form of disability, it seems logical to me that we should be represented 20% of the time.
 I also think it is a given that actors with disability should have the opportunity to play themselves.